 In the past, the Saudi Arab considered it shameful and degrading to have jobs doing manual labor.
 However, this has changed somewhat in recent years.
 Because of the need for improved health facilities, more income, and better housing, some have accepted wage-paying jobs.
 Nevertheless, most of the Saudi Arab still despise such positions.

-Being Muslim, the Saudi Arab follow the teachings of the prophet Mohammed.
+Being Muslim, Saudi Arabs follow the teachings of the prophet Mohammed.
 They believe that the only way to God is through following the teachings of their holy book, the Koran.
 The Islamic faith is a religion of works based on these five "pillars" or duties: (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to go on a pilgrimage to Mecca at least once in his lifetime.

-virtually all of the Saudi Arab in the United Arab Emirates are Sunni (orthodox) Muslim.
+Virtually all of the Saudi Arabs in the United Arab Emirates are Sunni (orthodox) Muslim.
 At the present time, there are very few believers within their communities.
 A profession of faith in Jesus may cost a person his family, his honor, his job, or even his life.
 Evangelization of this people group will be challenging due to the nature of the Arabs' lifestyle and belief system.

 Ask the Lord of the harvest to open the doors of the United Arab Emirates to the preaching of the Gospel.